-How do you get varicose veins and spider veins?
+How do varicose veins and spider veins develop?

-What causes spider veins and varicose veins?
-Faulty valves within the veins, which result in a back-up of blood.
-This in turn causes the veins to enlarge and become apparent on the skin.
-Things that put you at risk for varicose veins and spider veins include: standing or sitting for long periods of time, family history, obesity, pregnancy, hormone changes, aging and sun exposure.
+Spider veins and varicose veins are created by faulty valves within the veins, resulting in a back-up of blood.
+This causes the veins to enlarge and become apparent on the skin.
+Risk factors for varicose veins and spider veins include: standing or sitting for long periods, family history, obesity, pregnancy, hormone changes, aging and sun exposure.
 The back-up of blood flow is called venous insufficiency.

 What are treatments for varicose veins and spider veins?

 Skilled interventional radiologists at Nazareth Hospital Vein Center use laser ablation and sclerotherapy to treat varicose and spider veins.
-These minimally invasive techniques can be done in-office in about 45 minutes.
-These techniques offer fast recovery, no scarring and immediate improvement in blood flow.
+These minimally invasive techniques can be done in about 45 minutes with fast recovery, no scarring and immediate improvement in blood flow.

 What is Laser Ablation (Endovenous Laser Treatment or EVLT)?

-For EVLT, your doctor uses ultrasound to map out your vein.
-Then the doctor applies a local anesthetic.
-A thin laser fiber is inserted through a tiny entry point, usually near the knee.
-Laser energy is delivered to seal the faulty vein.
-Healthy veins around the closed vein take over the normal flow of blood.
-The symptoms from the varicose vein improve.
-Usually, veins in the leg on the surface of the skin that are connected to the treated varicose vein will also shrink after treatment.
+For EVLT, your doctor uses an ultrasound image to map out your vein, then applies a local anesthetic.
+A thin laser fiber is inserted through a tiny entry point, usually near the knee, and laser energy is used to seal the faulty vein.
+Healthy veins around the closed vein then take over the normal flow of blood and the symptoms from the varicose vein improve.
+Usually, veins in the leg on the surface of the skin that are connected to the treated varicose vein also will shrink after treatment.

 During sclerotherapy, the physician injects a solution directly into the affected vein in your leg.
 The solution irritates the lining of the vessel, causing it to swell and stick together.
 The same vein may need to be treated more than once.

-These minimally invasive treatments are usually done every four to six weeks.
-You may be asked to wear gradient compression stockings after sclerotherapy to help with healing and decrease swelling.
+These minimally invasive treatments usually are done every four to six weeks.
+During this time you may be asked to wear gradient compression stockings to encourage healing and decrease swelling.